How to Install Microsoft Fonts on Debian

 echo "ttf-mscorefonts-installer msttcorefonts/accepted-mscorefonts-eula select true" | sudo debconf-set-selections

-Install the Microsoft Core Fonts package (downloads and installs the TrueType files):
+Install the Microsoft Core Fonts package:

 sudo apt install ttf-mscorefonts-installer